openhab/openhab-addons/addons/binding/org.openhab.binding.tplinksmarthome/README.md

 Switching, Brightness and Color is done using the `color` channel.

-### HS100 Smart Wi-Fi Plug

-* Switch On/Off
-* Wi-Fi signal strength (rssi)

-### HS103 Smart Wi-Fi Plug Lite

-* Switch On/Off
-* Wi-Fi signal strength (rssi)

-### HS105 Smart Wi-Fi Plug

-* Switch On/Off
-* Wi-Fi signal strength (rssi)

-### HS110 Smart Wi-Fi Plug

-* Switch On/Off
-* Energy readings
-* Wi-Fi signal strength (rssi)

-### HS200 Smart Wi-Fi Switch

-* Switch On/Off
-* Wi-Fi signal strength (rssi)

-### HS210 Smart Wi-Fi Light Switch 3-Way Kit

-* Switch On/Off
-* Wi-Fi signal strength (rssi)

-### HS220 Smart Wi-Fi Light Switch, Dimmer

-* Switch On/Off
-* Adjust the brightness
-* Wi-Fi signal strength (rssi)

-Use the brightness channel on the HS220 with a Switch item can be used to switch the device on and off.
-It won't change the brightness value.

-The default refresh for switch devices is set to 1 second.
-So it polls the switch for status changes.
-If you don't use the switch manually often, you can set it to a higher refresh.
-The refresh is only relevant to detect manual using the switch.
-Switching via openHAB activates the switch directly.

 ### RE270K AC750 Wi-Fi Range Extender with Smart Plug

 * Switch On/Off (readonly)